moataz/vumatch_androidSDK/README.md

 #Getting Started

 *    Download [VuMatch SDK](https://developers.vufind.com/) to start developing.
-*    Register VuMatch API to get your customer id, application key and application token.
+*    Register VuMatch API to get your customer id, application key and token, and agree with your account manager on category codes

 #Integration Steps